robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Similar to XML spec files the JSON spec files contain all information and can also be used as input to Libdoc.
 From that format any other output format can be created.
-By default the library documentation strings are converted to HTML format within the json output file.
+By default the library documentation strings are converted to HTML format within the JSON output file.

-The exact JSON spec file format is documented with an `JSON schema`__ (json) at https://github.com/robotframework/robotframework/tree/master/doc/schema.
+The exact JSON spec file format is documented with an `JSON schema`__ at https://github.com/robotframework/robotframework/tree/master/doc/schema.
 The spec file format may change between Robot Framework major releases.